 If you are looking for a leisurely drive to spend about one week between Brisbane and Sydney, this itinerary will be perfect.

 You’ll find suggestions for activities that I really enjoy in all these places on the list.
 I’ve even added tips on where to stay and where to eat.

 Byron Bay is less than 170km from Brisbane.
 It’s a 2-hour drive, depending on traffic.
 Byron Bay is one of the most popular destinations on Australia’s East Coast.
 If you are

 There are good reasons why Byron Bay is famous.
 The beaches are beautiful, and the lighthouse offers fantastic views.
 But the chilled atmosphere is what differentiates Byron Bay from so many other coastal destinations.
 In Byron Bay, life slows down, people are relaxed, and everything – even surfing* – seems easy.
 Except for finding a spot to park your car.

 There are many things to do between Brisbane and Byron Bay.
 Those who like shopping and skyscrapers will want to stop at Surfers Paradise.
 I much prefer the rainforest and waterfalls of Springbrook National Park.
 The waterfalls in Byron Bay hinterland can be a lovely detour too – and you may even get the opportunity to spot a platypus.

 However, you don’t want to arrive in Byron Bay too late.
 The late afternoon vibes are the best, and the sunset from the lighthouse is a delight.
 Plus, there are enough activities in Byron Bay to keep you busy for a full week.
-You’ll have to pick one or two.
-If you’re up for a bit of exercise, check out scuba diving at Julians Rock or snorkelling with turtles*, kayaking with dolphins* or whale watching* if it’s the right season.
+You’ll have to pick only one or two for this road trip as time is limited.
+If you’re up for a bit of exercise, check out scuba diving at Julians Rock or snorkelling with turtles (it’s possible from the beach!), kayaking with dolphins* or whale watching* if it’s the right season.